-In the Ripple Consensus Ledger, paths define a way for payments to flow through intermediary steps on their way from sender to receiver.
+In the XRP Ledger, paths define a way for payments to flow through intermediary steps on their way from sender to receiver.
 Paths enable cross-currency payments by connecting sender and receiver through order books.
 Paths also enable complex settlement of offsetting debts.

 Since XRP can be sent directly to any address, an XRP-to-XRP transaction does not use any paths.

 A path is made of steps that connect the sender to the receiver of the payment.
 Every step is either:

 - Rippling through another address with the same currency

 Rippling through another address is the process of moving debt around.
 In the typical case, this involves reducing an issuer's obligation to one party and increasing the obligation to another party.
 Rippling can occur between any addresses that are connected by trust lines.
 See Understanding the NoRipple Flag for more examples of rippling.

 In the case of a currency exchange step, the path step specifies which currency to change to, but does not record the state of the Offers in the order book.
 The canonical order of transactions is not final until a ledger is validated, so you cannot know for certain which Offers a transaction will take, until after the transaction has been validated.
 (You can make an educated guess, since each transaction takes the best available Offers at the time it executes in the final ledger.)